Online Safety

 • Always keep communication open for a child to know that it’s never too late to tell someone if something makes them feel uncomfortable.

-• monitor what your child is doing online by looking regularly at their phone, tablet or other electronic devices
+• monitor what your child is doing online by looking regularly at their phone, tablet or other electronic device

 Reporting Harmful Online Content